 Front-wheel drive Grandland X Hybrid brings lower-cost PHEV driving

-Vauxhall has launched a front-wheel drive version of its new Grandland X Hybrid, offering business drivers a lower-cost route to plug-in hybrid driving.
+Vauxhall has launched a front-wheel drive version of its new Grandland X Hybrid4, offering business drivers a lower-cost route to plug-in hybrid driving.

-Revealed earlier this year, the Grandland X Hybrid marks the brand’s first-ever PHEV and forms part of plans to have an electrified version of Vauxhall model by 2024.
+Revealed earlier this year, the Grandland X Hybrid4 marks the brand’s first-ever PHEV and forms part of plans to have an electrified version of Vauxhall model by 2024.

-The all-wheel drive version, which arrives January 2020 and features two electric motors and a 180hp 1.4-litre turbo petrol engine, is now being joined by a new front-wheel drive variant.
+The all-wheel drive ‘Hybrid4’, which arrives January 2020 and features two electric motors and a 200hp 1.6-litre petrol engine, is now being joined by a new front-wheel drive ‘Hybrid’ variant.

-The new model loses a motor, bringing combined power down from 300hp to 225hp but entry pricing is reduced from £35,950 to £32,390 while preliminary fuel consumption is up to 192mpg and NEDC Correlated CO2 is down slightly to 35g/km (176.5mpg and 36g/km for the all-wheel drive).
+The front-wheel drive version uses a 180hp, 1.6-litre turbocharged, direct injection four-cylinder petrol engine and a 110hp electric motor, bringing combined power down from 300hp to 225hp and reducing entry pricing from £36,790 to £32,390.
+Meanwhile preliminary fuel consumption is up to 192mpg and NEDC Correlated CO2 is down slightly to 35g/km (176.5mpg and 36g/km for the all-wheel drive).
 And WLTP-rated full electric range rises to 34 miles from 32 miles

-The front-wheel drive Grandland X Hybrid arrives in showrooms in April 2020.
+The Grandland X Hybrid arrives in showrooms in April 2020.